 Several of the pictures tell the story of my life.
 I did not grow up in a cabin like the one on the home page, but it does look a bit like “home,” especially with those rich fall colors which make me a little bit homesick each time I look at them.
 There are pictures of Munich—a reference to the formative semesters I spent there as an undergraduate: at the top of the disclaimer page, you can appreciate the view of the Palace of Justice and the Neptune Fountain in Munich.
 It was roughly this view that I regularly had when I took the short walk from our classroom in Munich to eat my bag lunch in the Old Botanical Garden during those semesters.
 In addition, the references page features the frieze on the façade of Munich’s Glypthothek, which remains one of my favorite museums, and the header of this photo page is a picture I took myself while vacationing in the Bavarian Alps.

-The picture of Weimar’s National Theater on the biographical page symbolizes in my mind the cultural richness and brutality of German history: when I visited Weimar in 1999, it was the “European Capital of Culture,” and there were lots of extra exhibits set up all over the city detailing its history.
+The picture of Weimar’s National Theater (now removed) on the biographical page symbolizes in my mind the cultural richness and brutality of German history: when I visited Weimar in 1999, it was the “European Capital of Culture,” and there were lots of extra exhibits set up all over the city detailing its history.
 The National Socialists sought to appropriate Weimar’s renown for their own purposes, and one of the exhibits included photographs of the National Theater with swastika banners behind the Goethe and Schiller monument.

 The pictures of Marburg are testament to the year that changed my life: I lived just next to the castle pictured on the Services Offered page and walked across the market square (on the Home page) just about every day on my way up and down the hill.
 Jacob Grimm supposedly joked that there are more steps in the streets of Marburg than in the houses, and living at the top of the hill did prove to be a decent fitness routine!
 The picture on the Marburg tab of the story on the biographical page isn’t actually from Marburg—it’s from a church in eastern Austria—but it does depict Marburg’s patron, St. Elisabeth of Hungary (and Thuringia).
 Even before she came to Marburg as a young widow, she was known for her altruism.
 According to legend, she was taking bread to the poor when her husband demanded to know what she was carrying and the bread miraculously turned into roses.
 That’s why she is often depicted with a skirt or basket full of roses.